Teach me Your statutes.

 We celebrate the Passover meal around twilight on the 14th day of Nisan

-15The first month of the Hebrew Calendar; It is also known as Aviv
+15The first month of the Hebrew Calendar; also known as Aviv

 (which is at the end of the 14th into the 15th).
 Passover is technically on the 15th day of the month